PESTILLILAB/PESTILLILAB.github.io/content/positions/_index.md

     enable: true
     partial: single_text
     title: Project Manager Position
-    subtitle: We are seeking a highly motivated project manager to join the Pestilli Lab on a 5 year NIH funded project.
+    subtitle: Join our Team
     content: |
+         We are seeking a highly motivated project manager to join the Pestilli Lab on a 5 year NIH funded project.
 Interested candidates should apply: <a href='https://utaustin.wd1.myworkdayjobs.com/UTstaff/job/UT-MAIN-CAMPUS/Social-Sciences---Humanities-Research-Associate-IV--Pestili-Lab_R_00036841'>Here</a>.

 phd_student:
     enable: true